krzsztfwtk/text-compactor-cpp/how_it_works.md

 $$

 where $\operatorname{tf}(t, d)$ is the term frequency of term $t$ in document $d$, and $\operatorname{idf}(t)$ is the inverse document frequency of term $t$.

+**Simplified**: Important words are those that occur frequently in the analyzed text, but rarely in the language of the text.

 ---